dolorosus/CuboxBackup/README.md

 This script takes a backup while the source partitions are mounted and in use.
 The resulting imagefile will be inconsistent!

-To minimize inconsistencies, you should terminate as many services as possible before starting the backup.
-An example is provided at https://github.com/dolorosus/RaspiBackup/blob/master/daily.sh.
+To minimize inconsistencies, you should isolate the system to rescue before starting the backup.
+An example is provided at https://github.com/dolorosus/RaspiBackup/blob/master/WeeklyBackup.sh